 Opened in 2010, the Feria Campesina de Penco became an Earth Market thanks to a collaboration between the municipality and the Slow Food Frontera del Sur Convivium, and is the first Earth Market made up only of women.

-The market is held every 15 days, on the first and third Thursday of the month, from 9.30 am to 3 pm, in the Plaza de Armas.
 The 18 stalls are run by women producers from rural zones within 50 kilometers of the city center.
 The women who participate in the market offer their best produce, the fruits of a rich and generous land: fresh fruits, vegetables, herbs and spices, including chard, celery, coriander, pepper, tomatoes and lettuce, as well as red and white strawberries.
 Seasonality guides what is available, so in the fall shoppers can find Chilean apples and cooked chestnuts alongside jams and many types of medicinal plants and herbs.
 Some stalls also sell typical foods from the traditional cuisine: toasted flour, mote, wheat coffee, traditional wholewheat breads, tortillas and alfajores chilenos.

 Penco residents make up the majority of visitors to the market, with many housewives choosing to buy fresh and genuine foods, strongly rooted in the local cuisine and rural traditions.
 Taste education event are also organized by the convivium within the market space.

 For more information visit the market’s Fb Page:

 The Feria Campesina de Penco Earth Market has been launched thanks to the support of the Ford Foundation.